- Georgetown College

 This past year, Georgetown received a record-high 21,465 applications and accepted a record-low 15.4% of its applicants.
 Georgetown’s admissions process is different in that it has an application separate from the Common Application, which asks applicants to answer two questions.

-If you need more help on your application essays, CollegeVine is here to help with our Application Guidance program that includes essay editing.
+If you need more assistance with your application essays, CollegeVine is here to help with our Application Guidance Program that includes essay editing.

 No matter what, don’t forget the most important rule for any essay: directly responding to the prompt!
 This prompt asks for you to “discuss the significance to you” of one of your activities, so don’t skimp out on the personal piece.

 You can read more about how to answer this type of question in our guide on How to Write “Most Important Extracurricular” Essays.